NewsLocal News

 "Our main focus right now is identifying more potential victims.
 We want the community to know we're here to listen and encourage anyone with information to contact us immediately," Broken Arrow Police Department spokesperson Hannah Perry said.

-Investigators say they do not yet know how many families may have used Parrish's services.
-Court records show Parrish has not yet entered a plea and has no attorney of record.
+Investigators don't know how many families may have used Parrish's services.
+Court records show Parrish hasn't entered a plea and there is no attorney of record.

-Perry is urging parents to take precautions when selecting a caregiver.
+Perry urges parents to take precautions when selecting a caregiver.

 "We want to encourage people to vet WHO's watching your children… know exactly WHO you're trusting and also have those hard conversations with your kids about privacy and safety," Perry said.